 4. Site editing capabilities

-Although the team behind Gutenberg is planning to make it a full website builder, currently it will only allow you to edit blog posts or pages.
+Although the team behind Gutenberg is planning to make it a full website builder, currently it offers a limited full site editing experience.
+It works best with pages and posts.

 On the other hand, Elementor Pro allows you to edit practically every element of your site: be it a header, footer, sidebar or even shopping cart.